servactory/servactory.com/docs/guide/exceptions/failure.md

 ### Method `fail_internal!`

-Designed to throw an exception on behalf of the internal attribute.
+Throws an exception on behalf of the internal attribute.

-The `fail_internal!` method allows you to pass the error text, additional information through the `meta` attribute, and also requires you to specify the name of the internal attribute.
+The `fail_internal!` method accepts error text, additional information via `meta`, and requires the internal attribute name.

-Any call to the service will throw an exception with the class `ApplicationService::Exceptions::Internal`.
+Any service call throws an `ApplicationService::Exceptions::Internal` exception.

 ```ruby{6}
 make :check!